home-assistant/home-assistant.io/source/_components/calendar.caldav.markdown

   type: string
 calendars:
   required: false
   description: List of the calendars to filter.
-Empty or absent means no filtering.
+Empty or absent means no filtering, i.e. all calendars will be added.
   type: list
 custom_calendars:
   required: false